mbigatti/BMXSwipableCell/README.md

 ![image](http://f.cl.ly/items/0e011T2u373f0p2m1S3y/Interface%20Builder.png)

 BMXSwipableCell is generic in terms of what to show when a cell is swiped.
 It could be two buttons, one buttons or an entirely different content.
 For this reason BMXSwipableCell does not implement "More" and "Delete" buttons on its own, but it exports a _basement_ view, that is the view underneath the original content view defined in Interface Builder.
-When configuring the cell contents it is then possible to add the desidered buttons or view.
+In `tableView:cellForRowAtIndexPath` it is then possible to add the desidered buttons or view.

-**Note that accessory view are not supported and those have to be implemented in the content view of the cell.
+*Note that accessory view are not supported and those have to be implemented in the content view of the cell.*
-**

 ## Installation

 ### From CocoaPods